-Also, device implementations SHOULD support A/B system updates .
+Also, device implementations SHOULD support $\underline{A/B}$ system updates .
 The AOSP implements this feature using the boot control HAL.

-If an error is found in a device implementation after it has been released but within its reasonable product lifetime that is determined in consultation with the Android Compatibility Team to affect the compatibility of third-party applications, the device implementer MUST correct the error via a software update available that can be applied per the mechanism just described.
+If an error is found in a device implementation after it has been released but within its reasonable product lifetime that is determined in consultation with the Android Compatibility Team to affect the compatibility of third-party applications, then:

+• [C-2-1] The device implementer MUST correct the error via a software update available that can be applied per the mechanism just described.

 Android includes features that allow the Device Owner app (if present) to control the installation of system updates.
-To facilitate this, the system update subsystem for devices that report android.software.device_admin MUST implement the behavior described in the SystemUpdatePolicy class.
+If the system update subsystem for devices report android.software.device_admin then, they:

+• [C-3-1] MUST implement the behavior described in the SystemUpdatePolicy class.